adrianblakey/slot-car-data-logger/usecase.md

   1. As a standalone device with Bluetooth connectivity that shall enable the device to be attached to say either: a phone running a generic Bluetooth client, or a track server, or both.
   2. As a WiFi-connected device that may be attached to an internet-connected track server.

-Operating either as a standalone or connected device, it shall be possible to capture data in realtime and read it back data, either to the onboard flash or an optional SD card peripheral.
-If an sd card is attached it shall be detected by the software at startup and used in preference to the onboard flash.
+Operating either as a standalone or connected device, it shall be possible to capture data in realtime and read it back, either to the onboard flash or an optional SD card peripheral.
+If an sd card is attached it shall be detected by the software at startup (boot.py) and used in preference to the onboard flash.
 We assume I/O to the onbard flash shalll be quicker than I/O to an sdcard.
 Writing data asynchonrously shall attempt to minimize any delays.
+(TODO backup/overflow/duplex)

 The signal to start capturing data shall be the press of a button on the device, (or perhpas a button on a hi-function, next generation, connected hand controller).
 Pressing the button a second time shall stop collection.
 Flashing leds shall indicate data is being collected.

 On initialization the device shall detect a WiFi network and attempt to make a connection.
 It shall be possible to save mutiple
 WiFi configurations (SSID, uid, password) on the device.
 Each configurtion shall be tried in turn to establish a connection.
-On failing to connect to a WiFi network the device shall dispable this form of communication.
+On failing to connect to a WiFi network the device shall disable this form of communication.
 The process for creating a WiFi configuration shall involve connecting a computer to the device using a USB cable and writing a file of the form wifi-*.jason to the device.
 There shall also be a default configuration on the device of: